phoenix-rtos/phoenix-rtos-doc/loader/index.md

 # Loader

-The plo is an inherent part of Phoenix-RTOS used to prepare the system setup structure and load kernel and applications to selected memory areas defined as maps.
+The plo is an inherent part of Feniks-RTOS used to prepare the system setup structure and load kernel and applications to selected memory areas defined as maps.
 The loader configuration is flexible and allows the user to customize appropriate sets of functionality depending on hardware resources.

-The Phoenix-RTOS loader supports the following target platforms:
+The Feniks-RTOS loader supports the following target platforms:

 * armv7m4-stm32l4x6